 Everyone's different, and the way they experience homesickness is as unique as they are.
 So how to deal with homesickness?

 That's why a person's attitude can considerably change how they feel.
 If someone thinks they're going to feel homesick, then that feeling will inevitably manifest itself.
 It's all about the state of mind.
 Thoughts influence a person's worldview, which is why it's vital to keep a positive attitude about traveling or moving abroad.
-Supportive friends and family back home plays an essential role in maintaining a positive outlook.
+Supportive friends and family back home can play an essential role in maintaining a positive outlook.

-And unfortunately, sometimes people leave while feeling insecure about their relationships.
+And unfortunately, sometimes, people leave while feeling insecure about their relationships.
 This can become a huge stressor that people don't need.
 Knowing that there's a solid support group at home helps make people feel secure while traveling.
 There is no thought of losing connection with people if they are sure that they will be there when they get back.

 It's about being a hundred percent enthusiastic about the adventure.
 Friends and family need to build confidence in the person who is away from home.
 Even a simple message like "We know you're going to do great!" can go a long way.

 There are ways you can help someone cope.
 With your support, they can power through their feelings of depression and anxiousness by addressing the problem straight on.
 How to help a homesick friend?

 Having positive conversations with someone back home can be very uplifting.
 It can help them trade their negative thoughts with positive ones.
 Instead of dwelling on what may be going wrong, talk about steps that can be taken to turn the situation around.

-For example, if someone is finding a hard time making friends abroad, talk about ways to connect with new people.
+For example, if someone is having a hard time making friends abroad, talk about ways to connect with new people.
 Or if they can't find food that agrees with them, do research together about nearby restaurants.

 Being somewhere new means there are lots of new things to experience.
 Maybe that person is not seizing the moment.
 Motivate them to pick up a new hobby or plan an exciting day trip.
 It's hard to feel homesick when the mind is busy having fun.

 What to say to someone who's homesick?
 First, acknowledge the unpleasant fact that they're feeling homesick to make sense of it all.
 It's like the old saying, "Feeling is healing."

 Cliché?
 Yes, totally.
 But there's some truth to it.